 There is clearly a long way to go before gender equality is achieved in the surgical field, but there is no denying the progress that has been made over the past 4 decades – much of which can be attributed to Dr. Jonasson.

-Between 1970 and 2008, the number of female surgeons in the U.S. increased by 7 percent, while the number of female surgical residents in the U.S. rose by 12 percent between 1980 and 2001.
+Between 1970 and 2008, the number of female surgeons in the U.S. increased by 7 percent, while the number of female surgical residents in the U.S. rose by

 “Dr. Jonasson’s ‘ascension’ to chair was important in 1987, but probably just as important today when we have many more qualified women and we are seeing transition of increasing numbers of women into leadership roles,” Dr. Ascher told MNT.